Fight Back Against Fungus With

 OXISTAT® is a topical prescription antifungal medicine with the power to treat four major fungal skin infections.
 OXISTAT® can kill fungus on the skin, when used as directed.
 That is why you need to keep using OXISTAT® for the full course of treatment, even when you may think the infection is gone, to help reduce the possibility that fungal skin infections will come back.

 Will it work for me?

-OXISTAT® helps most of the people who use it.
-For instance, 83% of people with tinea versicolor (a fungal infection that typically affects large areas of the torso) who used OXISTAT® Cream in clinical studies were "cured" of their fungal infection, according to lab tests.
-They had used OXISTAT® Cream once a day for two weeks and were evaluated two weeks later.
+In clinical studies, OXISTAT® helped many of the people who used it.
+For instance, 83% of people with tinea versicolor (a fungal skin infection that typically affects large areas of the torso) who used OXISTAT® Cream in clinical studies successfully treated their fungal skin infection, compared with 62% of people who just received the cream base.
+People in the study had used OXISTAT® Cream once a day for two weeks and were evaluated two weeks later.
 The length of your treatment may depend on your condition.
+(See full Prescribing Information.)

 How should I use OXISTAT®?

 - Wash your hands before and after using OXISTAT®